iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part II.md

 \end{aligned}
 $$

-Using convexity, it transform the inequality into
+Using convexity, it transforms the inequality into

 $$
 \begin{aligned}